Our Mouse Control Tests

 Score distribution

-We use this result to determine our click latency score for each mouse.
+We use this result to determine each mouse's click latency score.
 Even if a mouse has additional connectivity options, only the expected connection type contributes to the score.

 Wired Latency